Ocular Therapeutix (NASDAQ:OCUL) Stock Price Up 7.9%

-A number of equities analysts have recently weighed in on OCUL shares.
-Piper Sandler upped their target price on Ocular Therapeutix from $16.00 to $28.00 in a report on Monday, December 21st.
-Zacks Investment Research upgraded Ocular Therapeutix from a “sell” rating to a “hold” rating in a report on Thursday, March 25th.
+OCUL has been the subject of several research reports.
 HC Wainwright cut Ocular Therapeutix from a “buy” rating to a “neutral” rating in a research report on Monday, December 28th.
-JMP Securities increased their price objective on Ocular Therapeutix from $20.00 to $30.00 in a research report on Wednesday, December 30th.
-Finally, Berenberg Bank began coverage on Ocular Therapeutix in a research report on Thursday, December 17th.
-They issued a “buy” rating and a $27.00 price objective for the company.
-Two research analysts have rated the stock with a hold rating, two have issued a buy rating and one has assigned a strong buy rating to the company.
-The stock presently has a consensus rating of “Buy” and an average price target of $24.17.
+Berenberg Bank began coverage on shares of Ocular Therapeutix in a report on Thursday, December 17th.
+They issued a “buy” rating and a $27.00 target price on the stock.
+Piper Sandler lifted their price target on shares of Ocular Therapeutix from $16.00 to $28.00 in a report on Monday, December 21st.
+Zacks Investment Research upgraded shares of Ocular Therapeutix from a “sell” rating to a “hold” rating in a research report on Thursday, March 25th.
+Finally, JMP Securities boosted their price target on shares of Ocular Therapeutix from $20.00 to $30.00 in a research report on Wednesday, December 30th.
+Two research analysts have rated the stock with a hold rating, two have issued a buy rating and one has issued a strong buy rating to the stock.
+The stock presently has a consensus rating of “Buy” and an average target price of $24.17.

-Ocular Therapeutix (NASDAQ:OCUL) last issued its earnings results on Thursday, March 11th.
-The biopharmaceutical company reported ($1.21) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.18) by ($1.03).
+Ocular Therapeutix (NASDAQ:OCUL) last released its quarterly earnings results on Thursday, March 11th.
+The biopharmaceutical company reported ($1.21) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.18) by ($1.03).
 Ocular Therapeutix had a negative net margin of 780.19% and a negative return on equity of 14,065.71%.
-Analysts predict that Ocular Therapeutix, Inc. will post -0.97 EPS for the current fiscal year.
+As a group, equities research analysts anticipate that Ocular Therapeutix, Inc. will post -0.97 earnings per share for the current year.

-Large investors have recently added to or reduced their stakes in the business.
-Exane Derivatives acquired a new position in Ocular Therapeutix in the fourth quarter valued at about $31,000.
-IFP Advisors Inc acquired a new position in Ocular Therapeutix in the fourth quarter valued at about $31,000.
-Clearview Wealth Advisors LLC acquired a new position in Ocular Therapeutix in the fourth quarter valued at about $32,000.
-Penserra Capital Management LLC acquired a new position in Ocular Therapeutix in the fourth quarter valued at about $33,000.
-Finally, Lindbrook Capital LLC boosted its position in Ocular Therapeutix by 24.9% in the fourth quarter.
-Lindbrook Capital LLC now owns 3,748 shares of the biopharmaceutical company’s stock valued at $78,000 after buying an additional 748 shares in the last quarter.
-Hedge funds and other institutional investors own 52.45% of the company’s stock.
+Several hedge funds have recently made changes to their positions in the company.
+Lindbrook Capital LLC lifted its position in shares of Ocular Therapeutix by 24.9% during the fourth quarter.
+Lindbrook Capital LLC now owns 3,748 shares of the biopharmaceutical company’s stock worth $78,000 after purchasing an additional 748 shares in the last quarter.
+Exane Derivatives acquired a new position in shares of Ocular Therapeutix during the fourth quarter worth approximately $31,000.
+IFP Advisors Inc acquired a new position in Ocular Therapeutix in the fourth quarter valued at approximately $31,000.
+Clearview Wealth Advisors LLC acquired a new position in Ocular Therapeutix in the fourth quarter valued at approximately $32,000.
+Finally, Penserra Capital Management LLC acquired a new position in Ocular Therapeutix in the fourth quarter valued at approximately $33,000.
+Institutional investors own 52.45% of the company’s stock.

 About Ocular Therapeutix (NASDAQ:OCUL)